Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 The Disbursement Process for EB-5 Funds

-Knowing how the investment capital will be disbursed to the EB-5 project is crucial for managing financial risks.
+Knowing how the investment capital will be disbursed to the EB-5 Project is crucial for managing financial risks.
 Many projects, particularly those sponsored by regional centers, use an escrow arrangement to store the funds until the investor has filed Form I-526E, the first visa petition in the EB-5 process.
-As there are various methods a project developer can use to release investment funds from escrow and into the project, investors must decide on one most favorable for them.

 How Much Capital is Coming from EB-5 Investors?

 Some projects source a large percentage of their capital structure from EB-5 investments, while others only use EB-5 investments to fund a relatively small portion of the project.
 In the latter’s case, the remaining capital is acquired from other sources, such as bank loans.

 Projects that obtain a senior loan with a major U.S. bank are typically safe options.
 Investors are encouraged to avoid projects that source most of their capital from EB-5 investments.
 If there is an EB-5 capital shortfall, the project will likely be unable to reach completion and create the required jobs for its EB-5 visa applicants.

 How Much Project Capital is Coming from Developer Equity?